-The International Coach Federation (ICF) defines coaching as “a strategic partnership in which the coach empowers the client to clarify goals, create action plans, move past obstacles, and achieve what the client chooses.”
-Companies are now developing a “coaching culture,” and the leaders are using a “coaching style of management” to enhance their effectiveness.
+The International Coach Federation (ICF) defines coaching as “partnering with clients in a thought-provoking and creative process that inspires them to maximize their personal and professional potential.”
+Companies are now developing a “coaching culture,” and the leaders are using a “coaching style of management” to enhance their effectiveness and leadership skills.
 On a personal level, the skills one acquires in the role of coach helps with relationships at home, in the community, and when serving as a volunteer.

 The ICF recognizes 11 core coaching competencies, which are divided into the following four categories.

 1) ethical guidelines

 Co-creating the relationship:

 4) coaching presence

 6) powerful questioning

 7) direct communication

 Facilitating learning and results: